benknoble/benknoble.github.io/_posts/2018-07-16-til-week-5-and-a-quick-recap.md

 can choose to code in the following steps:

-1. Red: write a test that describes what your code should accomplish (it will probably fail--if it doesn't, lucky you).
+1. Red: write a test that describes what your code should accomplish (it will probably fail---if it doesn't, lucky you).
 2. Green: write the code necessary to make it pass
 3. Refactor: leave it better than you found it (the Boy Scout method, or "refactoring")